-Use the tricep pushdown to build bigger, stronger and more defined arms
+Use the rope pressdown to get big, strong and defined arms

-The tricep pushdown is one of the most popular gym moves for bigger arms.
-But, like so many upper-body lifts, many people do the move badly and so never make the arm size or strength gains they want.
-Here’s how to ace this important exercise to rapidly build bigger, stronger and more defined arms, says New Body Plan founder and Men’s Fitness magazine cover model Jon Lipsey
+The tricep rope pressdown is one of the most popular gym moves for bigger arms.
+But, like so many upper-body lifts, many people do the move badly and so never make the size or strength gains they want.
+Here’s how to nail this important exercise to rapidly build bigger, stronger and more defined arms, says New Body Plan fitness editor Joe Warner

 Building more muscle mass on the back of your upper arms will transform how you look in a short-sleeved t-shirt.
-And there’s few better gym moves for packing on triceps size than the cable triceps pushdown.
+And there’s few better gym moves for packing on triceps size than the cable tricep rope pressdown.
 But you need to do it right to build bigger, stronger and more defined muscles.
 Here’s what you need to know to make the rapid gains you want!

-The cable tricep pushdown (also known as the cable triceps pressdown) is an isolation (single-joint) exercise that you perform using a cable machine.
-You’d typically perform it while standing with the cable set at the highest point on the machine.
+The cable tricep rope pressdown (also known as the cable tricep pushdown) is an isolation (single-joint) exercise that you perform using a cable machine.
+You’d typically perform it while standing upright with the cable set at the highest point on the machine.

 • Stand facing a cable machine and set the pin at the top.